matatk/agrip/audioquake/BUILD.md

 Running the build script
 ------------------------

 The result of the build process is a stand-alone application that can be run on a given platform (an .app bundle on the Mac; a simple folder on Windows).
-The build script, which is written in Python, performs the following steps automatically.
+To run a build, the steps are as follows.

+1. If you are using Windows, ensure you've compiled the engine and QuakeC compiler, as above (you don't need to do this if they have not changed since the last build).
+2. On Mac or Windows, run `python3 build.py` to perform all the steps above and create the standalone application.

+There is a cleanup script (`clean.py`) to tidy things up (e.g. removing the compiled code and data files) so that the repo is back to the state it was in when cloned.

+### What does the build script do?

 -   (On the Mac) compiles ZQuake, zqcc and the QuakeC gamecode.
 -   FIXME it's meant to compile the GC on windows too